rmeyerth/slop-site/blog/2023-06-09-release/index.md

 authors: [tronied]
 tags: [slop]
 ---
 I’m excited to announce the most significant update so far.
 It includes many new features that enhance both the language and toolkit.
-I apologize yet again for not updating the documentation, but I promise to work on it as soon as possible.
+I apologise yet again for not updating the documentation, but I promise to work on it as soon as possible.
 In the meantime, you can use this announcement as a reference for the new features.